cc231005/NoteTakingApp/README.md

 You can download the updated version of the app with FocusManager at the top of this documentation.

 ## Conclusion
-Usability tests showed that app is straightforward and intuitive which leads to taks being completed very quickly.
+Usability tests showed that app is straightforward and intuitive which leads to tasks being completed very quickly.
 Users can navigate in the app easilty because for most people it's already familiar app and they know the placement and functionalities that that kind of apps are capable of.
+Quick task completion corellates with above mentioned experimental question - Are users able to efficiently create and update notes?